GoogleChrome/web.dev/src/site/content/en/angular/setup-dynamic-server-side-rendering-with-angular/index.md

 _You can find the code samples from this article on GitHub._

-In this post, you’ll learn how to use the [Angular Universal schematics](https://www.github.com/angular/universal) to set up dynamic server-side rendering (SSR).
+In this post, you'll learn how to use the [Angular Universal schematics](https://www.github.com/angular/universal) to set up dynamic server-side rendering (SSR).
 SSR can give you more control over your search engine optimization (SEO) and social media previews and get faster [First Meaningful Paints](/first-meaningful-paint).

 {% Aside %}

-This post assumes you’re already familiar with SSR and the Angular Universal schematics and their benefits.
+This post assumes you're already familiar with SSR and the Angular Universal schematics and their benefits.
 If you need a refresher on check out the [Getting started with server-side rendering in Angular](/link-to-that-article) post.

 {% endAside %}

 ## Dynamic Server-side rendering with Angular

 Dynamic SSR is done at **_run time_**.
-With dynamic SSR, you'll need a Node.js server to handle incoming requests for all/specific routes by serializing your application to an HTML string that’s then returned to the browser to be rendered.
+With dynamic SSR, you'll need a Node.js server to handle incoming requests for routes by serializing your application to an HTML string that's then returned to the browser to be rendered.

 Occasionally your applications have very dynamic content or components.
 A common use case would be if you had routes that required SSR but had dynamic parameters as part of their url (ie: `/products/:id`).